Genivia/ugrep/README.md

             (invert), `u' (underline).
 Parameter `hl' enables file name hyperlinks.
 Parameter `rv' reverses the `sl=' and `cx=' parameters when option -v is specified.
 Selectively overrides GREP_COLORS.
+            Legacy grep single parameter codes may be specified, for example --colors='7;32' or --colors=ig to set ms (match selected).
     --tag[=TAG[,END]]
             Disables colors to mark up matches with TAG.
 END marks the end of a match if specified, otherwise TAG.
 The default is `___'.